als244/ml_dataflow/README.md

     - High development cost
 - Choosing to optimize for convenience through high-level frameworks such as PyTorch or JAX
     - Lack mechanisms for precise control over memory management, asynchrony and data-movement
     - Large codebase that is diffcult to trace and modify how/when system resources are utilized
+    - Depedencies on other kernel and communication libraries

 The objective is to offer the best of both worlds.